Copied to Clipboard

 What Is An Eczema Flare-Up?

+You may have long periods when you experience few or no eczema symptoms, followed by periods when you experience frequent flare-ups.
 An eczema flare-up is simply when your symptoms appear or worsen, which can happen suddenly or gradually.

 Flare-ups typically occur after you come in contact with a trigger or when your skin is dry.
 They can last for a few days or weeks and can be mild, moderate, or severe.